CCEMGroupTCD/DARTassembler/docs/doc_files/2_ligand_filters.rst

 The provided filters are applied in the order they are listed in the ``filters`` list.
 Each filter is a dictionary with a key ``'filter'`` specifying the filter type and other filter-specific keys.
 Each filter is then passed to the corresponding method of the :class:`DARTassembler.src.metalig.mol.Ligand` class.
 Please refer to the docstrings of these 4 methods for a detailed description of all available options.
 You will see that the options match perfectly with the options in the .yml configuration template above.

+**Usage:** To use these filters on a database, it is recommended to use the terminal command ``DARTassembler ligandfilters --input ligandfilters.yml`` and edit the provided configuration file as needed.
+The python API below is mainly to document the available options in a single place and for users who want to write their own filtering scripts in Python.

 .. _property_filter:
 .. autofunction:: DARTassembler.src.metalig.mol.Ligand.property_filter
    :no-index: